List of colonial governors and administrators of Seychelles

 This is a list of colonial governors of Seychelles, an archipelagic island country in the Indian Ocean.
-Seychelles was first colonized by the French in 1770, and captured by the British in 1810, who governed it under the subordination to Mauritius until 1903, when it became a separate crown colony.
+Seychelles was first colonised by the French in 1770, and captured by the British in 1810, who governed it under the subordination to Mauritius until 1903, when it became a separate crown colony.
 Seychelles achieved independence from the United Kingdom on 29 June 1976.